What is vishing?

 - Do not provide personal information or reveal your bank details.
 Banco Santander never requests confidential information by e-mail, SMS or any other unsecured channel.

-- Beware of offers that are too good to be true, promotions or refunds that you didn't ask for.
-If you have any doubts about what they are offering, contact the legitimate organisation.
+- Be cautious of offers that seem too good to be true, promotions or offers to refund money which you have not requested.
+If you have doubts about what you are being offered, contact the official bank or get in touch via their official channels.

 - What should you do?
 Stay calm and don't follow the cybercriminal's instructions.
 It is best to interrupt the conversation and contact the bank or organisation to report what has happened.
 If you have provided your details, quickly check your accounts to see if there has been any activity.